 Since there is an emphasis on natural features, large windows that let a large amount of natural light in are favorable.
 In terms of window treatments, sheer drapes or blinds can be retracted to allow as much natural light as possible.

 The appliances in a mid-century modern kitchen do not need to be stainless steel.
 Instead, some appliance designers make them in bright or pastel colors, giving the space a retro look.
-For example, a cherry red refrigerator can serve as a statement piece in the room.
+For example, a cherry red refrigerator can be a statement piece in the room.

 The sink is not a focal point in this type of kitchen.
 Instead, one can use either a stainless steel or apron-style sink.
 Keeping it stainless steel will not detract from the rest of the kitchen design.

-Mid-century modern remains popular because of the versatility it offers.
+Mid-century modern remains popular because of its versatility.
 As more people live in small urban environments like apartments and condos, this style has been highly sought after.
-The simple, mixed materials design makes it easy to recreate.
-In addition, simple, sleek cabinets play a large part in creating this style.
+Its simple, mixed-material design makes it easy to recreate, and simple, sleek cabinets play a large part in creating this style.

 author avatar